WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/15-wordpress.md

----
-title: WordPress support
----

 # WordPress support

 WordPress, as a PHP application, can run on PHP WebAssembly.
 However, there are a few caveats.

 ## SQLite

 First, WordPress requires MySQL.
 However, there isn't a WebAssembly version of MySQL you could run in the browser.
-WordPress Playground therefore ships PHP with the [native SQLite driver](https://www.php.net/manual/en/ref.pdo-sqlite.php) and leans on SQLite.
+WordPress Playground, therefore, ships PHP with the [native SQLite driver](https://www.php.net/manual/en/ref.pdo-sqlite.php) and leans on SQLite.

 But how can WordPress run on a different database?